maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 ## VIII.
 Conclusion: Boundary and Silence

-The Limit Theory of Meaning (Lanceund, 2026a) deals with "how certainty operates within boundaries"—that is a middle-layer structure.
+The Limit Theory of Meaning (Zhong, 2026a) deals with "how certainty operates within boundaries"—that is a middle-layer structure.
 Uncertainty Subsumption deals with "why certainty is returned"—that is the foundational structure.

 The two are not contradictory, but operate at different levels.
 The foundational structure explains why the middle-layer structure must have boundaries.
 The "return to zero" in The Limit Theory of Meaning is not a sudden disappearance, but the moment when certainty is returned to uncertainty.
 The boundary is where certainty must be returned, not an arbitrary endpoint.
 The connection lies in the concept of "boundary" in The Limit Theory of Meaning: the boundary is not arbitrarily drawn, but is the position where certainty must be returned.
 Without uncertainty subsumption, boundaries would not need to exist.